What is a Diastasis?

 What about Sit-ups to strengthen the area?
 NO

-Sit ups or planks (without a good pre-contraction of your deep core muscles first) will only exert an outward force on the abdominals, worsening your diastasis and a downwards force on your pelvic floor.
+Sit ups or planks (without a good pre-contraction of your deep core muscles like pelvic floor) will only exert an outward force on the abdominals, worsening your diastasis and a downwards force on your pelvic floor.

 So lets talk about some good solutions now for diastasis now.